Best Loans for Bad Credit in December 2024

 Secured loans

-Best for consumers with bad credit who own valuable collateral they can afford to lose should they default on the loan.
+Best for consumers with bad credit who own valuable collateral they can afford to lose if they default on the loan.

 What to like: Borrowers with poor credit may qualify for lower interest rates since they’re putting up collateral.